-Websites are difficult things to price without first having a discussion about what it is that you want it to do, how it should look, and what features you’d like to see included.
-However, once a project quote is produced, you should be able to see an itemised list of deliverables, which should also give you an opportunity to negotiate the price by removing some items if they aren’t needed at this stage.
+Websites are difficult things to price without first having a discussion about what it is that you want it to do, how it should look, and what features you would like to see included.
+However, once a project quote is produced, you should be able to see an itemised list of deliverables, which should also give you an opportunity to negotiate the price by removing some items if they are not needed at this stage.

-A good quote should include everything - even if it is an optional extra - but be sure to ask about things that aren’t included.
-For example, some firms offer hosting or maintenance that isn’t included in the initial price.
+A good quote should include everything - even if it is an optional extra - but be sure to ask about things that are not included.
+For example, some firms offer hosting or maintenance that is not included in the initial price.

 2. Do you have any experience with other clients in a similar business field to me?

-If the firm has experience with another business in the same field as yours this can be a good thing.
-It’s likely they will have an understanding of your business’ goals, challenges, needs and target market.
-Even if they created a website for your direct competitors, this shouldn’t be a show-stopper, but it will depend on what sort of relationship they have with them.
+If the firm has experience with another business in the same field as yours, it is likely that they will have an understanding of your business’ goals, challenges, needs and target market.
+Even if they created a website for your direct competitors, this should not be a put-off: it will depend on what sort of relationship they have with them.

-If, for example, they provide on-going search engine optimisation (SEO) services to help them rank higher on search engines, then this will be detrimental to your marketing efforts and result in a conflict of interests.
+If, for example, they provide on-going search engine optimisation (SEO) services for their developed websites, helping them rank higher on search engines, this will be detrimental to your marketing efforts and result in a conflict of interests.

 3. How will I be able to measure the success of my website?

-A good website should have a point, a goal, some action that it drives your customers toward performing.
-If it’s an online shop this would be purchasing products; for a brochure-style site this might be to have your customers contact you for a quote or to engage your services.
-Being able to measure how your site is performing is vital, allowing you to tweak things that aren’t working and promote things that are.
+A good website should have a point, a goal, and some action that it drives your customers toward performing.
+If it is an online shop, this would be purchasing products; for a brochure-style site this might be to have your customers contact you for a quote or to engage your services.
+Being able to measure how your site is performing is vital, allowing you to tweak things that are not working, and promote things that are.

 Most designers will include some sort of analytics software in the website development that allows you to monitor how many visitors your website is experiencing and what they are doing on your site.